 Call Now!
 866.418.1070

-Just as an individual can have more than one physical illness at the same time, he or she can have multiple mental disorders simultaneously as well.
-In those who suffer from an addiction, it is not uncommon for co-occurring disorders to be present also.
+Just as an individual can have more than one physical illness at the same time, he or she can suffer from addiction in addition to a mental disorder.
+In fact, it is very common for addicts to have co-occurring disorders.